RECOMMENDED FOR YOU:X

-Today’s hot news is the winning design for the new US Embassy in London to be designed and built by Philadelphia-based architecture firm, KieranTimberlake.
-The announcement was made yesterday by the US Department of State with construction beginning in 2013 and completed by 2017.
-Located at a former industrial site in London, the crystalline cube will feature air-filled pockets on the exterior, which will help insulate the structure, orientation and shading to minimize heat gain, a large photovoltaic system on the roof and exterior of the building and a beautiful park.
+Construction on the new US Embassy in London designed by Philadelphia-based architecture firm KieranTimberlake broke ground this week.
+Slated to be completed by 2017 and located at a former industrial site in London, the crystalline cube will feature air-filled pockets on the exterior, which will help insulate the structure, orientation and shading to minimize heat gain, a large photovoltaic system on the roof and exterior of the building and a beautiful park.

 Embassy buildings require an extra layer of security, and the embassy park surrounding the building is both a lovely garden space for the employees and dignitaries to enjoy as well as a protective barrier.
 Although there are no fences or walls, security measures have been integrated into the landscape, which also includes a half moon pond on one side of the building.